Ton-Chyod-s/nexo-task-api/back/docs/docker-setup.md

-# Gerando a Imagem Docker para a Aplicação JubileuTaskListAPI
+# Gerando a Imagem Docker para a Aplicação NexoTaskAPI

-Este documento fornece as instruções para gerar a imagem Docker para a aplicação **JubileuTaskListAPI** a partir do **Dockerfile**.
+Este documento fornece as instruções para gerar a imagem Docker para a aplicação **NexoTaskAPI** a partir do **Dockerfile**.

 ## Pré-requisitos